Loading...

 “I am blessed with a lot of great things and amazing people in my life and I think it is my duty and calling as a Christian and a human being to give back, especially to those who are less fortunate,” she said.

 The need for housing, food and other basic amenities among underserved populations has increased since the COVID-19 outbreak.
-You can still donate to local organizations like the Sheridan Story Off Site Link and Aeon Off Site Link online.
+You can still donate to local organizations like Aeon Off Site Link online.

 Find out about volunteer opportunities in the Twin Cities here Off Site Link.